scalableminds/webknossos/docs/users.md

 ## Password Reset / Change Email Address

 Users can _change_ their account password by themselves if they are logged in.
-Password reset can be found by clicking on their username in the navigation bar in the top-right corner of the screen and selecting `Change Password`.
+Password reset can be found by clicking on their user avatar in the navigation bar in the top-right corner of the screen and selecting `Change Password`.
 Users need to provide their current password and choose a new one.

 Logged-out users can _reset_ their password by clicking on `Forgot Password` in the navigation bar in the top-right corner of the screen.
 They have to provide their email address and will receive an email containing instructions to reset the password.